antonina-t/pink-advent-of-code-2022/README.md

 3. Open the project in IntelliJ.
 You might have to download a JDK.
 I am using openjdk-19

-4. Look at the files in out project:
+4. Look at the files in our project:
    * The `input` folder contains the input files (only our test input for Day 0 for now)
    * `Day0` has the solution to _Day 0 - Practice task_ below
    * `Reader` is a helper file to read from input files